Faculty Recognition, Awards and Appointed Offices

 - Joe Segeleon, M.D. is the recipient of the Sanford Physician of the Year Award.

-- Archana Chatterjee, M.D., has been selected to participate in a year-long fellowship sponsored by the AAMC Council of Deans.
+- Archana Chatterjee, M.D., has been selected to participate in a year-long fellowship sponsored by the AAMC.
 She is one of five senior leaders in the U.S. selected for this fellowship.